New York City interim police commissioner says federal authorities searched his homes

 Just a week ago, the previous police commissioner, Edward Caban, resigned after federal authorities seized his electronic devices as part of an investigation that also involved his brother, a former police officer.

-Federal agents also have seized phones from the head of the city's public schools, a top deputy mayor, Adams' top public safety adviser, and a year ago from the mayor himself.
+Federal agents also have seized phones in recent weeks from the head of the city's public schools, a top deputy mayor, Adams' top public safety adviser and others.
+Previously, investigators searched homes connected to Adams' top campaign fundraiser and the Democrat's Asian affairs director.

+Last autumn, federal agents also seized Adams' phone as he left an event.

 An FBI spokesperson declined to comment.
 An email seeking comment from a spokesperson for the U.S. attorney in Manhattan was not immediately returned.
 A text sent to Adams' top spokesperson late Saturday night also wasn't immediately returned.